-- It is the program's responsibility to follow the health care plan and all day care regulations. - OCFS must review and approve the health care plan as part of the licensing/registration process. - OCFS must review and approve any changes or revisions to the health care plan before the program can implement the changes. - A health care consultant must approve health care plans for programs that administer medications. - The program's health care plan will be given to parents at admission and whenever changes are made, and the health care plan will be made available to parents upon request. - The health care plan must be on site and followed by all staff/caregivers. - The program's anaphylaxis policy will be reviewed annually, and parents will be notified of the policy at admission and annually after that. - If a conflict occurs between day care regulations and emergency health guidance promulgated by DOH in the interest of public health during a designated public health emergency, such emergency guidance must be followed.
+- It is the program's responsibility to follow the health care plan and all day care regulations. - OCFS must review and approve the health care plan as part of the licensing/registration process. - OCFS must review and approve any changes or revisions to the health care plan before the program can implement the changes. - A health care consultant must approve health care plans for programs that administer medications and for programs that care for infants and toddlers or moderately ill children. - The program's health care plan will be given to parents at admission and whenever changes are made, and the health care plan will be made available to parents upon request. - The health care plan must be on site and followed by all staff/caregivers. - The program's anaphylaxis policy will be reviewed annually, and parents will be notified of the policy at admission and annually after that. - If a conflict occurs between day care regulations and emergency health guidance promulgated by DOH in the interest of public health during a designated public health emergency, such emergency guidance must be followed.

-LICENSEE INITIALS: DATE: HEALTH CARE CONSULTANT (HCC) INITIALS (if applicable): DATE; KB .
-4 /23 / 2021 KB " 4 /23 / 2021
+LICENSEE INITIALS: DATE: HEALTH CARE CONSULTANT (HCC) INITIALS (if applicable): DATE: 9 125124 - 4 1 0 011